Arshonda/base_bg/README.md

 7.  **Submission**: If an event is valid, the `EventProcessor` returns structured data, which is then passed to the `TransactionSubmitter`.
 8.  **Signing & Sending**: The `TransactionSubmitter` builds the `claimTokens` transaction, signs it with the validator's private key, and **simulates** sending it to the destination chain.
 In this simulation, it logs the transaction hash that *would have been* sent.
 9.  **State Update**: After scanning a range, the script updates the `last_processed_block.dat` file with the latest block number it has processed.
-10. **Wait**: The script waits for a configurable interval (e.g., 15 seconds) before starting the loop again from step 3.
+10. **Pause**: The script waits for a configurable interval (e.g., 15 seconds) before starting the loop again from step 3.

 Error handling is included for RPC connection issues and other potential failures to ensure the listener is resilient.